billbell73/EDA/will_bell_mvp.md

 It also shows the percent reduction differs significantly according to station.
 The least affected relevant station, Fordham Road, saw a 46% cut in passenger entries.
 So Fordham Road kept more than half its passengers, while Brooklyn Bridge kept only 10%.

-It will be interesting to see how these results are affected by including data from other months apart from January, narrowing the time-window down to 'Donut Time' (i.e. the morning commute), and including exits as well as entries.
+It will be interesting to see how these results are affected by including data from other months apart from January, narrowing the time-window down to 'Donut Time' (i.e. the morning commute), and including turnstile exits as well as entries.